 Provide evidence of the ability for each organization participating in the consortium to deliver the services, contribute to the consortium, and otherwise meet the needs of the project.
 Please note that each participating consortium member must have a substantive and vital role to the achievement of project goals.
 You must submit a Memorandum of Understanding /Agreement (MOU/A) that is signed and dated by all consortium members as Attachment 3.
 A MOU/A is a written document that must be signed by all consortium members to signify their formal commitment as a consortium.
-An acceptable MOU/A should at least describe the consortium, responsibilities, and any resources (cash or in-kind) to be contributed by the member to the consortium.
+An acceptable MOU/A should at least describe the consortium's purpose and activities; clearly specify each organization's role in the consortium, responsibilities, and any resources (cash or in-kind) to be contributed by the member to the consortium.
 For the purposes of this program, a letter of commitment is not the same as a MOU/A; a letter of commitment may represent one organization's commitment to the project but does not necessarily outline the roles and responsibilities that are mutually agreed upon among the consortium.